-The plan provides an overall picture of where key habitats, such as wetlands, woodland and species rich meadows should be created and enhanced to ensure a resilient network - linking up those habitats at a local and regional level, for example the wetland corridor along the Thames or grassland links between the Cotswolds National Landscape AONB and the North Wessex Downs AONB, as part of the "Big Chalk" project (refer to Map 1).
+The plan provides an overall picture of where key habitats, such as wetlands, woodland and species rich meadows should be created and enhanced - linking up those habitats at a local and regional level, for example the wetland corridor along the Thames or grassland links between the Cotswold AONB and the Wessex Downs AONB, as part of the "Big Chalk" project (refer to Map 1).
+The plan also sets out actions for a range of important and characteristic species and habitats.

-Informed by the Nature Recovery Network (NRN), the Lawton Principles, and other initiatives, a coherent and resilient ecological network will be established and maintained within the CWP.
+Informed by the Nature Recovery Network (NRN) and Lawton Principles, a coherent and resilient ecological network will be established and maintained within the CWP.